SalvadorArreCa/BreakableToy/README.md

 ### Frontend

-You need the following installed on your computer:
+You need the following programs previously installed in your computer:
 - Node.js v22+
 - npm